 your computer's keyboard

-Press Stop to stop playback or recording.
-The computer keyboard's spacebar will toggle between Playback and Stop in both playback and record modes.
-After you press stop, you will be able to see all the notes as LMMS notes, in your score.
-These notes can be edited just as any other notes.
+Either Clickto start recording without playing Song Editor/B&B tracks, or Clickto start recording with Song Editor/B&B tracks playing.
+Press to stop playback or recording.
+The computer keyboard's spacebar can toggle between Playback and Stop in both playback and record modes.
+As of 1.3, allows you to record notes one at a time.
+After you press stop, you will be able to see all the notes you played in the Piano Roll.
+These notes can be edited just like any other notes.

 The 4 editing modes (tools) are Draw, Erase, Select, and Detune.
-The Draw and Erase modes are explained below in the Notes section.
+You can draw notes with Left click and erase with Right click.
+(These are explained in further detail in the Edit Notes subsection of this Section).

 The Select mode tool allows you to select individual notes to create a group or "selection" of notes, which you can manipulate.